mattleibow/CPTMSDUG-MCP-Server/docs/questions.md

 # Common Questions the CPTMSDUG MCP Server Can Answer

-This document outlines the types of questions that the CPTMSDUG MCP server can help answer about the Cape Town Microsoft Developer User Group community.
+This document outlines the types of questions that the CPTMSDUG MCP server can help answer about the Cape Town MS Developer User Group community.
 The questions are organized by category to help users understand the scope and capabilities of the available tools.

 ## About the Community and Mission